 Please download and complete the internship application form.
 Please include the following when you submit your application:

 - Letter of Intent (provide a brief account of how you hope to benefit from this internship, and what you feel you could contribute to the MOA through this mentoring process)

 - Recent research paper

 For Fall semester: March 17th of each year

 For Winter semester: November 5th of each year

-Contact Museum Educator Lynda Palma at firstname.lastname@example.org any questions
+Contact Museum Educator Kitsa Behringer at firstname.lastname@example.org with any questions.

 Over the past several years, the BYU College of Humanities has generously funded paid curatorial fellowships at the Museum of Art.
 These fellowships allow outstanding Humanities students to become immersed in the cross-disciplinary scholarship of curatorial practice.
 Students work closely with curators in developing exhibitions and performing in-depth research and writing.